johngoldin/can_i_blog_too/blog/_walking-in-britain/2017-03-11-american-walker-in-britain-part-2/index.md

 categories:
   - British Walking
 slug: am-walker-2
-excerpt: Brief descriptions of some of the UK National Trails and some tips on how to choose an itinerary
+description: Brief descriptions of some of the UK National Trails and some tips on how to choose an itinerary
 weight: 2
 ---